Ever wondered what you or your apprentice are actually learning at trade school? Well, we’ve taken the jargon out of the units.

 This unit builds on the apprentices’ knowledge of cables by teaching them max demand, current carrying capacity, voltage drop, fault loop impedance and switchboard/metering.

 This is where we teach apprentices everything they need to know about data, communications and structured cabling.
 They will cover everything from plans, cable types, installation, termination and testing/fault finding.

 During these units apprentices will complete the assessment against the 50 ACMA regulatory questions and apprentices will be provided with the paperwork required to complete their Cablers Registration (Open) with the structured cabling (Cat5 &Cat6) & coaxial endorsements through ACRS.

-These units provides apprentices with a summary of what they have learnt including testing, max demand, standards and codes, transformers, testing, protection, earthing, series and parallel circuits.
+These units provide apprentices with a summary of what they have learnt including testing, max demand, standards and codes, transformers, testing, protection, earthing, series and parallel circuits.
 This unit also covers all safety and paperwork requirements when completing an electrical installation.

 Here is the point where we again make sure all the apprentices that attend our trade school stay current with their CPR/LVR accreditation and run a refresher course to ensure they are up to date with the principles of CPR, LV Panel Rescue & Lock out Procedures.

-This is the last day of the trade school and it is an opportunity for the apprentices to close everything off, sign off on their training plans and complete outstanding profiling cards.
+This is the last day of trade school and it is an opportunity for the apprentices to close everything off, sign off on their training plans and complete outstanding profiling cards.
 If apprentices are up to date with all their schooling and profiling they will be issued with the paperwork required to sit their LEAs.